Best Riddles With Answers

 These best riddles with answers have been used for centuries to challenge people’s intelligence and have passed the test of time.
 They accomplish that by how imaginative and fun they are.

 Regardless of whether they are easy or hard, you can’t deny that riddles capture our attention with ease and make us restless until we find the answer.
 They improve one’s reading comprehension and reasoning abilities and help riddlers crack even the toughest riddles.

 These skills aren’t just confined to figuring out riddles either, with regular practice and honing.
 They become important life tools for children and adults alike.
 Let’s see you take a crack at solving the best riddles below.

 Best Riddles Of All Time

-I never was, am always to be.
+I never was and am always to be.
 No one ever saw me, nor ever will.
 And yet I am the confidence of all, To live and breathe on this terrestrial ball.
 What am I?